wp-media/wp-rocket-helpers/cache/wp-rocket-cache-tablet/README.md

-# WP Rocket | Set Tabelts As Mobiles
+# WP Rocket | Set Tablets As Mobiles

 WP Rocket by default considers tablets as desktops.
 This helper plugin will set Tablets as mobile devices.
 Useful if your theme uses `wp_is_mobile` function.